 We adopt current best practices in all of our procedures and our audiology examinations closely follow the methods prescribed by the British Society of Audiology (thebsa.org.uk).

 Following a comprehensive Case History to determine any pre-existing, contradictory indications or other possible contributing factors, a thorough examination of the ear using Otoscopy is used to visually check the condition of the ear canal and eardrum and confirm if it is safe to proceed.
-At this stage a wax blockage or ongoing ear infection will be classed as referable back to your GP.

 If it is safe to proceed then an audiometric test will be conducted by instructing the patient to respond to a series of tones presented individually to each ear over a range of frequencies and decibel levels.
 This is a two stage process involving a minimum of two techniques, Air Conduction and Bone Conduction.
 The results of this test can highlight and identify typical hearing issues.
 Additional procedures such as Masking and Uncomfortable Loudness Level may also be conducted depending on circumstances.